AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 //
 // @internal (undocumented)
 export class ThrottlingUtils {
-    static calculateThrottleTime(throttleTime: number): number;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static calculateThrottleTime(throttleTime: number): number;
-    static checkResponseForRetryAfter(response: NetworkResponse<ServerAuthorizationTokenResponse>): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static checkResponseForRetryAfter(response: NetworkResponse<ServerAuthorizationTokenResponse>): boolean;
-    static checkResponseStatus(response: NetworkResponse<ServerAuthorizationTokenResponse>): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static checkResponseStatus(response: NetworkResponse<ServerAuthorizationTokenResponse>): boolean;
-    static generateThrottlingStorageKey(thumbprint: RequestThumbprint): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static generateThrottlingStorageKey(thumbprint: RequestThumbprint): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static postProcess(cacheManager: CacheManager, thumbprint: RequestThumbprint, response: NetworkResponse<ServerAuthorizationTokenResponse>): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static postProcess(cacheManager: CacheManager, thumbprint: RequestThumbprint, response: NetworkResponse<ServerAuthorizationTokenResponse>): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static preProcess(cacheManager: CacheManager, thumbprint: RequestThumbprint): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static preProcess(cacheManager: CacheManager, thumbprint: RequestThumbprint): void;
     // (undocumented)
     static removeThrottle(cacheManager: CacheManager, clientId: string, request: BaseAuthRequest, homeAccountIdentifier?: string): void;